 Medical malpractice cases are extremely time-sensitive, so if you have been injured because of negligent acts of a medical professional then it is vital that you keep in mind that there is a time limit on how long you can wait to file a claim.
 The statute of limitations, depending on the state in which you reside, usually gives a plaintiff one to three years to pursue legal actions.

 After sustaining an injury, consult a medical malpractice attorney to determine if you have a case.
 These consultations are usually free.
 A knowledgeable attorney can answer any questions that you may have and guide you through the steps of pursuing a case.

 Courts have different views on when the statute of limitations begins in medical malpractice cases, so it is in your best interest to have an experienced attorney by your side.
 The time for filing a claim begins to run upon the occurrence of the negligent act in some courts.
-Other courts believe that the time begins running when the negligent act resulted in an injury.
+Other courts believe that the time begins running when the negligent act results in an injury.

-Another outlook is that the time begins to run when the injured party discovered or should have discovered they were injured.
+The injured party discovered or should have discovered their injury when the time began to run.
 Sometimes some courts believe that the time begins to run as soon as the treatment is over.

 Since different courts have different interpretations of the law, consult a medical malpractice attorney to see what the laws are in your state.